Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 the variation and cultural definition of gender, what it is actually doing is protecting the presumed objectivity of sex.

 Her words disturbed me.
-Yes, absolutely, for myself and the queer community, but also because of the subject matter.
+Yes, absolutely, for my self and the queer community, but also because of the subject matter.
 Because it positions our specific understanding of sex as not just accurate but in fact universal.
 That in every moment of time, sex acts as a simplistic, scientific feature.
 In fact, I would go as far as to argue this is rather colonial.
 We argue sex is of the bones.
 But who might disagree?
 We may think that, from just a few bones, we can dictate and govern an individual's sex, and that this matters.
-Who may disagree?
+Would the bones disagree?

 By marginalizing sex to the objective, the scientific, we alienate it from our self.
-Because if sex is a matter of bones, tissues, and chromosomes, then it is outside ourselfs.
+Because if sex is a matter of bones, tissues, and chromosomes, then it is outside our selfs.
 It frees archaeologists to prescribe their beliefs to the bones they study, but it binds us all to not simply our bodies, but a particular, universalizing prescription of it.